 From the way employees are paid to the cost savings for the employer, below you’ll find the three main differences between a stipend and a raise.

+A benefits administration platform like WorkPerks makes this easy for you and your employees.
 This model ensures that your employees will use their stipends as intended.
 For example, if you offer $100 in remote work stipends to help pay for remote work costs, your employees can submit their phone or internet bills for reimbursement up to that amount.
 Otherwise, your employees could have spent that higher salary on something else entirely, like new clothes.

 You can choose to offer different benefits to certain employee groups